 Cracked heels are also a common complaint, which is caused by changes in weight and posture associated with pregnancy.
 The heels tend to expand, leading to cracks if the skin becomes too dry.

-Leg Pain During Pregnancy - Georgina Tay, Singapore Podiatrist
+Leg Pain During Pregnancy - Podiatrist Georgina Tay, East Coast Podiatry

 Management of foot conditions